DataBiosphere/toil/docs/running/cliOptions.rst

   --debugWorker         Experimental no forking mode for local debugging.
-                        Specifically, workers are not forked and stderr/stdout are not redirected to the log. (default=False)
+                        Specifically, workers are not forked and stderr/stdout are not redirected to the log. (default=False) --statusWait STATUSWAIT
+                        The number of seconds to wait between overall status log messages. default=3600

 Restart Option
 --------------